uaicompetition/uai-competition-dev/_pages/root/file-formats/model-format.md

 states the number of variables that belong to the function's scope followed by the index identity of each of the variable's in the function's scope.

-For a network containing two functions, the first of which has a scope consisting of variable index 0 and variable index 1 and the second of which has a scope consisting of variable index 1 and variable index 2, the file would show:
+For a network containing three functions, the first of which is a unary factor on variable index 0, the second a factor over variables index 0 and index 1, and the third of which has a scope consisting of variables index 1 and index 2, the file would show:
 ```
-2
+3
+1 0
 2 0 1
 2 1 2
 ```